cookienocreams/small_rna/README.md

 using PackageCompiler
 Pkg.generate("small_RNA_analysis")
 ```
-This will create a small RNA module which contains a `Project.toml` file and an `src` folder.
+This will create a small RNA module which contains a `Project.toml` file and a `src` folder.
 Change directory into the newly created package and activate the new environment.

 ```julia